-Fold grated carrots into the batter and transfer to a 8 in * 5 in loaf tin.
+Fold grated carrots into the batter and transfer to an 8 x 5 inch loaf tin.
 This is 900 g or 2 lb loaf tin.

 Place tin in the middle of the oven for 40 minutes.
 Use a toothpick to check if the cake if ready by sticking it in the middle of the loaf.
 The cake will be ready when the toothpick comes out clean.
 Place cake in the oven for another 10 minutes if it still have batter on it.

 Allow cake to cool for 30 minutes before removing it from the cake tin.
 Place on a cooling rack and allow it to cool for another hour before serving.